 Objective/Strategy and Guidance Concrete Pictorial Abstract Using concrete and pictorial strategies to inform the abstract (equation ).
-Part-part whole model Use part whole model to explain two parts which make a whole.
+Addition Part-part whole model Use part whole model to explain two parts which make a whole.
 Begin by putting cubes in each part and moving them into the whole.
-Use pictures to represent the different quantities.
-6 + 4 = 10 9 + 1 = 9 Addition frame to add numbers together.
+Using a ten frame to add numbers together.
 Use two different colours.
-8 + 1 = 9 Arrange pictures in form of a ten frame to support children's understanding of addition.
-Counting on Start with the larger number and add on 1 bead at a time.
+8+1=9 Arrange pictures in form of a ten frame to support children's understanding of addition.
+9 + 1 = 9 Counting on Start with the larger number and add on 1 bead at a time.
 Make the largest number out of cubes and add on 1 cube at a time.
 Use a number line to add two numbers together emphasising starting from the larger number is more effective.
 Begin on largest number and make forward jumps 8 + 1 = 9 12 + 3 = 15